 Smart Salting training helps improve operator effectiveness and reduce chloride pollution while keeping roads, parking lots, and sidewalks safe.
 Many organizations that have participated in the Smart Salting training have been able to reduce their salt use by 30-70%!
 And the training has been shown to prevent chloride contamination in bodies of water.
 Learn how you and your organization can become Smart Salting certified at the link below.

 In Level 1 training, individual road salt applicators learn best practices to reduce their salt use while maintaining safety.
 Organizations can earn Level 2 certification by assessing their salt use and taking steps to minimize it.
+The MPCA is now offering a new Smart Salting certification for Property Managers.
+The goal is to help property managers save money and protect water resources.

 In Dakota County, the MPCA and its partners tracked effectiveness of Smart Salting training through two winters.
 Fourteen months after the county's snow plow drivers took the course, the evaluation showed measureable improvements.
 In the first season after the training, the county used 14,175 tons of salt for 35 snow events (average: 405 tons per event).
 In the next season, the county used 9,585 tons of salt for 27 events (average: 355 tons per event).
 This correlates to about 40 million gallons of freshwater protected from chloride contamination per snow event.
 Learn more: